awesomemotive/wp-simple-pay-lite/stripe/README.txt

 = 1.4.0 - TODO =

+* Added a shortcode attribute to allow different Stripe API keys to be set.
+* Change of product name (WP Simple Pay for Stripe).
 * Major code refactor.
 * Updated to most recent Stripe PHP library (v2.3.0).
 * Tested up to WordPress 4.3.